-In this model the productivity-proximity relationship derives just from the costs of trading intermediate goods.
+However, in this model the productivity-proximity relationship derives just from the costs of trading intermediate goods.
 This means that as trade costs fall further, so the clustering force becomes weaker, and location comes to be determined by factor prices, a dispersion force.
 This is the era of globalisation, in which manufacturing starts to move from N to S and the equilibrium wage gap narrows.
-Factor price equalization is attained when trade is perfectly free -- the 'death of distance'.
+In this model factor price equalization is attained when trade is perfectly free -- the 'death of distance'.
 Of course, the model goes all the way to factor price equalization simply because the only productivity-proximity mechanism captured in the model is trade in intermediates, a mechanism which is switched off once trade is free.
 If other mechanisms were included, then inequalities would persist.

-Clearly, this model is highly stylized, but it illustrates the complex role of trade in determining the location of activity.
-Trade changes the balance between the dispersion forces of product and factor market competition and the clustering force of the productivity-proximity relationship.
-The model equips us with the apparatus to think through other shifts in economic geography, and it is to this that we now turn.
+Clearly, this model is highly stylized, but it illustrates the complex role of trade barriers in determining the location of activity, and equips us with the apparatus to think through other shifts in economic geography.
+The rest of the paper asks how industry may spread from country to country; what determines the location of particular sectors; and what changes in urban structure may occur.